optimizely/akamai-edgeworker-starter-kit/README.md

     akamai edgeworkers activate {WORKER_ID} {ENVIRONMENT} {EDGEWORKER_VERSION}
     ```

+    `WORKER_ID`: Unique ID for you edgeworker.
+This can be obtained from the Akamai control center.
+    `ENVIRONMENT`: The environment the edgeworker is being deployed on.
+    `EDGEWORKER_VERSION`: The custom version of the edge worker as mentioned in `bundle.json`.
+This should be updated on every new deployment.

 12. Enable [Advanced debug headers](https://techdocs.akamai.com/edgeworkers/docs/enable-enhanced-debug-headers) to receive debug logs in the response headers.